Tampa Bay’s Andrei Vasilevskiy denies the Capitals, handing them their first regulation loss

 Here is what to know from Monday’s loss:

-Protas makes his NHL debut
+Protas makes his debut

-Aliaksei Protas made his NHL debut in the loss.
+Aliaksei Protas made his NHL debut in the defeat.
 The Capitals recalled the 20-year-old Belarusian from their American Hockey League affiliate in Hershey, Pa., on Monday after Dowd moved to injured reserve.

 Protas, a center who is 6-foot-6 and 225 pounds, had one goal and three assists in six games with Hershey.
-He got the call from the team that he was being recalled around noon Sunday.
+He got the word that he was being recalled around noon Sunday.
 His wife, who was sitting next to him, heard the good news first.
 Then Protas called his parents.

 “Mom cried a little bit for sure,” the 2019 third-round draft pick said.
 “She’s so happy for me. ...
 Now’s the time.
 I [have] the moment here — so, so happy.”

-“I think I grew up a little bit as a player like during the summer, so now’s the time to show up,” Protas said.
+“I think I grew up a little bit as a player during the summer, so now’s the time to show up,” Protas said.

-Protas, who was on the ice for 3:53 as he took just seven shifts, played on the fourth line with Leason and Conor Sheary.
-Lapierre was a healthy scratch.
+Protas, who was on the ice for 3:53 as he took seven shifts, played on the fourth line with Leason and Sheary.
+Leason played 5:58 over 10 shifts.

+“We were pressing at the end, and it is a little more difficult on the road,” Laviolette said of the low minutes for the younger players.
+“I thought they were fine.
+I looked at the minutes going into the third period, and it didn’t seem like we would be much over 20 [minutes] with a day off tomorrow, so just leaning on the veteran players just to try and see if we could pull our way back into the game.”

 Wilson’s chances

 Tom Wilson had a shorthanded breakaway in the first period but was denied by Vasilevskiy.
-He then had a great chance in front on the power play early in the second, but Vasilevskiy robbed him with a glove save, prompting Wilson to slam the door to the bench as he left the ice.
+He then had a great chance in front on the power play early in the second, but Vasilevskiy robbed him, prompting Wilson to slam the door to the bench as he left the ice.

-The winger has gotten multiple high-danger offensive chances but is still looking for his first goal to go with seven assists.
+The winger is still looking for his first goal to go with seven assists.
 He had 13 goals and 20 assists in 47 games last season.

 “Obviously zero goals isn’t where I want to be,” he said last week.
 “There’s been looks; the line has been playing well. … Obviously I’d like to score a couple goals.
-But [Ovechkin] has been playing really well, Kuzy’s been playing really well, and if I can complement them I’m going to try and keep doing that.”
+But [Ovechkin] has been playing really well, [Kuznetsov has] been playing really well, and if I can complement them, I’m going to try and keep doing that.”

+Wilson was penalized while his team was shorthanded in the second period, leading to Tampa Bay’s five-on-three chance and ultimately Cirelli’s go-ahead goal.
+Wilson was called for interference on Killorn after the two collided.
+Wilson was visibly frustrated with the call, and his coach wasn’t pleased, either.

+“It changed the game,” Laviolette said.
+“I disagree.
+That is not a penalty.”

 More from The Post: